TrabelsiOmaima/TypeScript/README.md

                         ...

 15. interfaces
-        - we don't have interfaces in javascript
+        - we don't have interfaces in JavaScript
-        - like a classe , interface has propretys band methods
+        - like a class , interface has properties band methods
-        - we dont instancier an interface => no construnctor
+        - we don't instance an interface → no constructor
-        - we should respect params (prop and methodes) (number, type)
+        - we should respect parameters (prop and methods) (number, type)
-        - un interface impliment by n classes
+        - un interface implement by a class

 16. interfaces with classes :
-an interface defines how an object should look
+        - an interface defines how an object should look
-        - if a classe impliment an interface, each objects of thsi classe should : impliment this interface and rabsolutly respect it structure.
+        - if a class implement an interface, each objects of this class should :
+                Implement this interface and absolutely respect it structure.

                 app.ts>
                 import { HasFormatter } from './interfaces/HasFormatter.js';